-For more information on the hagrp -flush and hagrp -flush -force commands.
+For more information on the hagrp -flush and hagrp -flush -force commands, see the section on flushing service groups in the Cluster Server Administrator's Guide.

 Warning: Exercise caution when you use the -force option.
 It can lead to situations where a resource status is unintentionally returned as FAULTED.
 In the time interval that a resource transitions from 'waiting to go offline' to 'not waiting', if the agent has not completed the offline agent function, the agent may return the state of the resource as OFFLINE.
 VCS considers such unexpected offline of the resource as FAULT and starts recovery action that was not intended.